gauravkushwah8518-rgb/Snake--x/README.md

 |---|---|---|
 | Move | Arrow keys / WASD | Swipe or D-Pad |
 | Pause | Space / Esc | Pause button |

+The D-Pad below the board works everywhere — click it with the mouse or tap it on mobile.

 ## Run locally